Sport in the heat

 - Dizziness

-In an emergency, heat stroke can occur.
+In an emergency, this can lead to heatstroke.
 Warning signs can be:

 - The body temperature rises above 40 degrees

-- Mostly the skin is red, hot and dry
+- The skin is usually reddened, hot and dry

 - The pulse is accelerated and does not calm down